ReproModel/repromodel/Contributing.md

 ```
 git push origin my-new-branch
 ```
-5. Open a pull request from your forked repo to the main repo [here](https://github.com/ReproModel/repromodel/compare).
+5. Once done, open a pull request from your forked repo to the main repo [here](https://github.com/ReproModel/repromodel/compare).

 ## Ask For Help